 When you don’t select them as a top priority, you’ll certainly find a wonderful venue, caterer, or musician, but don’t let it worry you out if you can’t have your first choice on everything.

 You Should Say “No”, When You Need To

 Learn to accept advice gracefully and to listen to other people’s perspectives.
 However, it is your marriage at the end of the day.
 So, if your mother wants to invite her third cousin, your father wants to play bagpipes during the ceremony, and your sister pushes on a bouquet throw even if you don’t want one, just say no.

 You might have to make the occasional compromise, but if you find yourself responding ‘yes’ to so many things that you lose track throughout your day, you must find a way to politely and respectfully inform them it isn’t in your plans.

 Make time for planning as well.
 Monday evenings or Saturday mornings, for example.
 When you set out time in your week to make choices, you’ll feel as if you’re making good progress while also ensuring that wedding planning doesn’t take over your life.

 Many employers are irritated when their employees plan weddings or answer vendor emails and phone calls during work hours (89 percent of brides confessed to wedding planning on company time), so establishing a fixed time for this can help to prevent conflicts at work.

-Achieving a balance between creativity and practicality can be tough, but our team at Designed Dream will help make things easier on both you and your loved ones with an exclusive offer for couples who are planning their weddings now or soon!
-Get started today by getting in touch with us through our contact page so we can start dreaming up some ideas together, whether it’s a micro wedding or planning a destination wedding abroad.
+Achieving a balance between creativity and practicality can be tough, but our team at Designed Dream will help make things easier for both you and your loved ones with an exclusive offer for couples who are planning their weddings now or soon!
+Get started today by getting in touch with us through our contact page so we can start dreaming up some ideas together, whether it’s an Ontario wedding package or planning a destination wedding abroad.